krohrbaugh/kramerav/README.md

 script/build
 ```

-Build artifacts will be placed in the `dist` directly.
+Build artifacts will be placed in the `dist` directory.

 ### Publishing